-Moderate acute malnutrition affects some 36 million children worldwide, greatly increasing morbidity rates—an individual’s risk of death—by introducing serious deficiencies that compromise a person’s immune system, leaving them more susceptible to illness and disease.
+Moderate acute malnutrition greatly increasing morbidity rates—an individual’s risk of death—by introducing serious deficiencies that compromise a person’s immune system, leaving them more susceptible to illness and disease.
 These deficiencies include anemia (from a lack of iron), goiter (from a lack of iodine), and xerophthalmia (from a lack of vitamin A), as well as scurvy, pellagra, beriberi (from a lack of vitamin B), and rickets (from a lack of vitamin D).

 Severe Acute Malnutrition

-Acute malnutrition’s most extreme form—a deadly condition if left untreated—severe acute malnutrition afflicts an estimated 19 million children worldwide.
+Acute malnutrition’s most extreme form—a deadly condition if left untreated—severe acute malnutrition afflicts an estimated 17 million children worldwide, and results in the loss of 1 million children under five every year.
+This loss of life is all the more tragic because severe acute malnutrition is predictable, preventable, and treatable.
 This condition takes one of two forms, although it’s not clearly understood why an individual develops one versus the other:

 Characterized by a significant loss of weight and muscle tissue, children suffering from marasmus look almost elderly, their skeletal bodies losing any equilibrium between weight and height.
 Their bodies’ vital processes have become severely compromised: metabolism has slowed, thermal regulation is disrupted, intestinal absorption and kidney function are diminished, the liver’s capacity to synthesize proteins and eliminate toxins is reduced, and the immunological system doesn’t function properly, meaning less resistance to illness and disease.
 Even if a child manages to survive its bout with marasmus, the damage is done and the deficiencies sustained can never be overcome.